itseez3d/metaperson/docs/leap.md

 ![](./img/leap_dir.png)

-Another option - in the Unreal Engine Project browser, click on the Browse button in the Recent Project partition and provide a path to the LeapDemo:
+Another option - in the Unreal Engine Project browser, click on the Browse button in the Recent Projects partition and provide a path to the LeapDemo:

 ![](./img/leap_launch.png)